History of Mick Cronin (basketball) in Timeline

 In 2014, Mick Cronin was named the coach of the year of the American Athletic Conference (AAC).

-January 2, 2015: To not coach for the season
+January 2, 2015: Would not coach remainder of the season

-On January 2, 2015, it was announced that Mick Cronin would not coach the remainder of the season.
+On January 2, 2015, it was announced that Mick Cronin would not coach the remainder of the season due to an unruptured aneurysm.
+However, he would oversee the program and be involved in recruiting.

-March 30, 2015: Cleared to Return to Coaching Duties
+March 30, 2015: Cleared to Return to Coaching

 On March 30, 2015, Mick Cronin announced he had a clean bill of health and was cleared to return to full-time coaching duties following his diagnosis of an arterial dissection.

-2015: Reached Sweet Sixteen
+2015: Reached Regional Semifinals

-2016: Approved 2-year Extension
+2016: Contract Extension

 In 2016, the UC board of trustees approved a 2-year extension that would have taken Mick Cronin through the 2022–23 season.

-February 3, 2017: 166-63 record
+February 3, 2017: Success at Bearcats

 From the beginning of the 2010 season to February 3, 2017, the Bearcats had amassed a 166–63 record, spent 45 weeks ranked in the AP Poll, and reached six straight NCAA tournaments, while picking up four tournament wins.

-March 2017: Renovation of Fifth Third Arena Began
+March 2017: Fifth Third Arena Renovation

 In March 2017, the University of Cincinnati began an $87 million renovation of Fifth Third Arena.

-2017: Cincinnati Lost to UCLA
+2017: Lost to UCLA

 After Cincinnati lost to UCLA in the 2017 NCAA tournament, they defeated the Bruins in two consecutive regular-season matches by an average of 21.5 points.